jeremy-costello/design-qa-challenge/README.md

 My results are in the ```my_outputs``` folder.

 I used Qwen3-VL-4B-Instruct quantized to 4 bits, along with some custom agent scaffolding. \
-Images are downsized so the smaller side is 448 pixels.
+Images are downsized so the smaller side is 448 pixels (while preserving aspect ratio).

 ### Overall Score
 My overall score is 0.645, beating all baseline approaches but GPT-4o-AllRules.